Seun Kuti: Biography

 Fela Kuti died in 1997 and Seun Kuti took to the role of leading Egypt 80.

 In 2008, the band released an album called Many Things.
-This was the first album released under the moniker Sean Kuti & Egypt 80.
+This was the first album released under the moniker Seun Kuti & Egypt 80.

 He is featured in Calle 13's song "Todo se mueve" (Everything Moves), on their 2010 album Entren los que quieran.

-In 2014, Seun Kuti was given an honorary invitation to perform live for the first time at the Industry Nite.
+In 2014, Kuti was given an honorary invitation to perform live for the first time at the Industry Nite.

 In 2019, Kuti was a featured guest on 85 to Africa; the second album by American rapper Jidenna.
 In June, Kuti was featured in the Visual Collaborative electronic catalogue, under the Polaris series, he was interviewed on Pan-African awareness, his country and music.

 Politics

 Kuti participated actively in the Occupy Nigeria protests against the fuel subsidy removal policy of President Goodluck Jonathan in his country Nigeria in January 2012.
 Seun Kuti is an atheist.

-In 2019, on Jidenna's 85 to Africa album Kuti voiced an outro of a song with the words:

-"I believe it's time for an African peoples powered highway.
+In 2019, on Jidenna's 85 to Africa album Kuti voiced an outro of a song with the words:"I believe it's time for an African peoples powered highway.
 A highway that will connect the Diaspora and Motherland.
 A global highway for African people all over the world to rediscover themselves.
-To remember that the only thing that unites black people, globally, the only thing we all have in common is that we are from Africa".

-In November 2020, he led the revival of his father's defunct political party - Movement of the People - with the intention of registering it with Nigeria's electoral body, INEC.
+To remember that the only thing that unites black people, globally, the only thing we all have in common is that we are from Africa".In November 2020, Kuti led the revival of his father's defunct political party – Movement of the People – with the intention of registering it with Nigeria's electoral body, INEC.

+In fall 2023, Kuti signed the open letter Artists Against Apartheid in support of Palestinians.

 Personal life

-Seun welcomed a baby girl with his partner on 16 December 2013 and named her Ifafunmike Adara Anikulapo-Kuti.